 The river is usually in flood from December through mid-May.
 In their lower courses, floods last until August because of the backwater effect of the Solimões (Amazon River).

 Water from the Juruá accounts for approximately 2% of the Amazon River's total annual discharge.

-The Juruá Basin has relatively large protected areas in both its headwaters and its lower reaches.
+The Juruá Basin has extensive protected areas in its headwaters and lower reaches.
 In addition to areas set aside for indigenous peoples, the Serra do Divisor National Park occupies approximately 85,000 sq km (32,800 sq mi) in the upper Juruá watershed in Brazil.